 Tanzanite – A One-off From Tanzania

-This rare stone is also known as the ‘gemstone of a generation’ because this might be the last generation to get it from the primary market.
+This rare stone is the ‘gemstone of a generation’ because this might be the last generation to get it from the primary market.
 As per a local Tanzanian geologist, tanzanites are so rare that the conditions that set the stage for their formation are highly unlikely to be occurring again.
 Well, believe me, it’s the bare minimum to expect of this rarest gemstone in the world.

 As if this isn’t enough, what’s even more upsetting about this gemstone is that it might go extinct in a few decades.
 The local Tanzanian geologist evaluates that at the current rate of mining, the available supply of tanzanite might deplete within the next few decades.
 This level of rarity makes this rarest gemstone the first on our list.
 Let’s move on to the next one now.